tu2-atmanand/task-board-docs/docs/How_To/HowToUseGlobalSettings.md

+---
+parent: How To
+title: Use Global Settings
+nav_order: 5
+---

 # How to use the Global Settings

 This settings will be applied on all boards and is a global settings for the plugin.